Fathat-Training/starwars-api-backend-skeleton/training-docs/build-1.md

   from basehandler import api_response
   ```

-  This will import the function api_response from the basehandlers.py file that we added the function to earlier
+  This will import the function api_response from the basehandlers.py file that we added earlier

   <br/><br/>
   Now add the following to the get_film endpoint, removing 'pass' first.